 Carley started as an intern at Toronto Life and raised her hand when they needed an Associate Online Editor.
 Then, she joined The Grid as one of the founding members to launch this beloved Toronto weekly news magazine.
 A couple of years later, she joined forces with The Globe as the Assistant Editor, and her experiences there eventually led her to the role of Editor in Chief at Chatelaine.

 Now, Carley is leading a team of 7 as the Executive Editor at Refinery29 Canada.
-Her extensive background in publications is very impressive.
+Her extensive background in media is very impressive.
 She is someone never shies away from opportunities- she senses them and she seizes them.

 During our conversation, she shares her experiences of building a team from the ground up, opens up about her struggles of finding her identity as a new mom, and talks about her way of getting in touch with herself.
 Despite all the fear and unknown, Carley is willing to put herself out there for a bigger purpose.